Angelika Dela Cruz

 Maria Lourdes "Angelika" Egger Dela Cruz-Casareo (born October 29, 1981), is a Filipino actress and politician.
 She started her showbiz career in 1995, and has since appeared in television shows and movies.
 Originally with ABS-CBN from 1995 to 1999 and again from 2003 to 2007, she became a contract artist under GMA Network in 1999 until 2003, and again since 2007.
 She is currently serving as the barangay captain of Longos, Malabon, Metro Manila since 2013.

 Dela Cruz's acting career was started with ABS-CBN in 1996 in the primetime drama Mara Clara and Esperanza in 1997 until 1999, both starring Judy Ann Santos.
 She later left the network and transferred to GMA Network to do other primetime dramas such as Ikaw Lang ang Mamahalin from 2001 until 2002, Habang Kapiling Ka as a lead actress in late 2002, Sana'y Wala Nang Wakas from 2003 to 2004, and then 2005 the award-winning ensemble cast of Ikaw ang Lahat sa Akin in 2006.
 She became a lead antagonist in the revival of Bituing Walang Ningning opposite Sarah Geronimo, which saw her potential as an antagonist as she did her last soap with the network in Prinsesa ng Banyera.
 She was given more primetime and afternoon dramas on GMA Network.

 Personal life

-Angelika Dela Cruz was born to a Filipino father Ernie Dela Cruz and an Italian-Austrian mother Angelica Egger.
+Angelika Dela Cruz was born to a Filipino father Ernie Dela Cruz (now deceased) and an Italian-Austrian mother Angelica Egger.
 She has a younger half-sister, Mika Dela Cruz, who is also an actress, and two brothers, Erick and Edward.
 Edward was one of the lead singers of the boy band "Freshmen", and died in a vehicular accident on June 7, 2010.

 In an episode of Showbiz Central, de la Cruz revealed that she had married Orion Casareo in August 2008 and was expecting a child.
 She gave birth to Gabriel Casareo on March 22, 2009, via caesarian section.
 In 2015, she gave birth to her second son.